 from among nationwide candidates.

 ex.)
 Grand Prize or Special Prize of Good Design Award (sponsored by Japan Industrial design Promotion Organization)

-Culture or art field
+4. Culture or art field

 - The person has been awarded a prize